tombra1984/EDA-of-/README.md

 This Project uses data from California Health and Human Services to determine statistical trends and patterns in communicable diseases within California.

+The Process

+It involved loading the dataset, cleaning and performing EDA in python.
+It also involved statistical modelling of

 About the dataset